Sitecore/sitecore-mobile-ssc-sdk/README.md

 * Create, Delete, Update Entities
 * Downloading Media Resources

-The library is PCL standard compliant and can be used on the following platforms :
+The library is .NET Standard and can be used on the following platforms :

 * iOS 8 and newer
 * Android 4.0 and newer